-These two touring routes will take you to the most dramatic areas in Wales . . . the northern coast with its great castles, and the 800 sq miles of Snowdonia National Park draped in forests, towered above by 3500ft high mountains hewn from the primordial rock, deep cut by rollicking rills and rivers.
+These two touring routes will take you to the most dramatic areas in Wales . . . the northern coast with its great castles, and the 800 sq miles of Snowdonia National Park rich in forests, waterfalls and pretty villages, towered above by 3560ft high Mt Snowdon and its attendants the Glyders, mountains hewn from the primordial rock, deep cut by rollicking rills and rivers.

 Between Chester and Caernarfon the interest is mainly historical – the “Iron Ring”, a line of castles built by Edward I. Magnificent buildings that capture all the magic of those mediaeval days when one can all but see knights and damsels, magicians and jesters, kings and queens.